chrashwood/jekyll-gitbook/index.md

 I’m a postdoctoral fellow mentored by Rebekah Gundry at the University of Nebraska Medical Center.
 My research lies at the interface of biology, liquid chromatrography -mass spectrometry and bioinformatics, where I have developed and applied methods to analyze glycomic and glycoproteomic mass spectrometry data.
 I received my PhD in 2018 from Macquarie University, Sydney, Australia, under the direction of Nicolle Packer.

 Want to get in touch?
-Reach me at chrashwood@gmail.com.
+Reach me at chrashwood@gmail.com or on [Twitter](https://twitter.com/chrashwood).

 **About This Site.**